ToddBradley/terranborderlands/universe/alula/index.md

 [<img src="alula-satellite-map.png" width="50%"/>](alula-satellite-map.png)
 _Alula satellite map_

+(planet randomly generated from [https://topps.diku.dk/torbenm/maps.msp](https://topps.diku.dk/torbenm/maps.msp))

-Xi Ursae Majoris ACd, commonly called simply **Alula**, is a rocky planet with widely separated deep methane lakes, liquid beneath and frozen at the surface.
+Xi Ursae Majoris ACd, commonly called simply **Alula**, is a rocky planet with widely separated deep methane lakes.
 It is the primary world of the system, and home to the starport.
 It is the 3rd planet in the Alula system.

-The atmosphere is "exotic" and requires a "breather with air supply".
+The atmosphere is "exotic", made of methane, helium, hydrogen, and some other gases.
+Travel outdoors requires a "breather with air supply" and heavy clothing (ideally, warmed by battery power).
 These breathers come in two types.

 The full size "standard breather" combines a face mask (similar to a scuba mask) and a pair of tanks that provide 6 hours of air.
 The breather assembly costs a mere Cr75, and the tanks can be refilled at any of thousands of shops for Cr20.
 It weighs 5 kg.